Managing Motivation in a Difficult Economy

 SUBJECT: Managing Motivation in a Difficult Economy

 In the world of business, the organization might either prosper or fail.
 It depends on the management which should react quickly to the situation that determines the rejuvenation of the organization.
 Moreover, motivation among the employees is a significant aspect of the development since it defines clearly the main objectives, thus ensuring that a team works together.
-In fact, it is only through teamwork the Morgan-Moe’s drugstores will withstand the difficulties experienced today.
+It is only through teamwork that Morgan-Moe’s drugstores will withstand the difficulties experienced today.
 The decline in purchasing power in Midwest has put the organization in a very tough situation and forced it to deviate from its culture.
 Nowadays, the body should employ the paradigm shift as an opportunity to tackle the problem.
 The management will have to establish several changes in the organization.

 Changing Nature of Work

-It is evident that the tradition of the organization’s dealings is outdated because it has begun to regress for the first time since its incorporation.
-It is the result of focus shift regarding the consumers.
+The tradition of the organization’s dealings is outdated because it has begun to regress for the first time since its incorporation.
+It is the result of a focus shift regarding the consumers.
 Indeed, Jim Claussen has to be strong and concentrate on the ongoing needs of the consumers.
-Change of the work nature means that the organization will have to take into consideration the necessities that the population needs.
+Change in the work nature means that the organization will have to take into consideration the necessities that the population needs.
 Thus, the group will remain relevant in the market and will have a greater chance of survival in this hard time.
-To resolve any problem, the team should learn how to create a new system which meets the preferences of the target audience.
+To resolve any problem, the team should learn how to create a new system that meets the preferences of the target audience.
 Allocation according to the preferences means that every new and existing store will be stocked with a larger number of consumer goods that are likely to be sold in high volumes.
 Another effective way that the organization might adopt is the introduction of a system that will keep track of the key activities that happen during every particular period of the year.
-Thus, the managers might stock plenty commodities that are usually popular in a certain season (Kitching, Blackburn, Smallbone, & Dixon, 2009).
-Trying to invent new strategies, Jim Claussen will be able to convince every member of the management team that the program IV will be the most useful in this case as it helps in tracking the inventory and behavior of the clients.
+Thus, the managers might stock plenty of commodities that are usually popular in a certain season (Kitching, Blackburn, Smallbone, & Dixon, 2009).
+Trying to invent new strategies, Jim Claussen will be able to convince every member of the management team that program IV will be the most useful in this case as it helps in tracking the inventory and behavior of the clients.
 Thus, they will know how many employees should be involved in the stores and what goods the clients prefer to purchase.

 Diversity and Age

 The sharing of the relevant information, the evaluation of the reviews on the course of actions and time, and the brainstorming are the most efficient ways of enhancing the performance of the organization.
-It is clear that the program IV is the most effective.
+Program IV is the most effective.
 It focuses on specific actions and improves the productivity of the team tremendously.
 First, it is based on the fact that individuals are driven by the gains they receive from an activity.
-In this case, the employees will be motivated to work in an environment that gives a higher reward depending on the time they devote to job (Kitching et al., 2009).
+In this case, the employees will be motivated to work in an environment that gives a higher reward depending on the time they devote to the job (Kitching et al., 2009).
 From the spreadsheet, it is evident that the elder generation selected this program.
-Indeed, a majority of the organization consists of experienced workers meaning that they highly responsive to the needs of the workforce.
+Indeed, a majority of the organization consists of experienced workers meaning that they are highly responsive to the needs of the workforce.
 Secondly, the program has been accepted in the rural where the organization has been operating for the longest time.
-By being endorsed by elderly, the program IV will boost the profit since it will make the strategies compatible with the majority of the workforce.
+By being endorsed by the elderly, program IV will boost the profit since it will make the strategies compatible with the majority of the workforce.
 Moreover, it has been recognized in the places where the organization has the greatest number of clients.

-At this difficult period, there is a need for the organization to reduce extra costs and to adopt the most effective program.
-Clearly, this can only be reached through the program IV since it focuses on the inventory information.
+During this difficult period, there is a need for the organization to reduce extra costs and adopt the most effective program.
+This can only be reached through program IV since it focuses on the inventory information.
 It enables the team to know the flow of the stock and to reduce the objects with weak demand.
 The program also keeps track of the absenteeism and leave data, and this can help to know the period when the workforce absence affects productivity.
 Therefore, it ensures that the management is strict according to the availability of all employees (Kitching, et al., 2009).
 Program V will be the least useful in this regard due to its inability to physically keep track of the inventory and inculcate strictness of absenteeism among the employees during the peak periods.
 Program one will not impact the positive results since it does not provide either information or participation of the employees in the process.